 Populi normally logs a user out of the system after 60 minutes of inactivity.
 This is a security measure to help prevent you from logging in, leaving the computer, and having someone swoop in to get on to your account and mess with things under your name.

 The above notwithstanding, you can also set certain devices to "Trusted".
 Trusted devices let you remain logged in to your Populi account on that device.
 Read more about trusted devices (and other security settings).

-Sometimes users experience frequent timeouts—even though they're actively using Populi at the time!
+But sometimes users experience frequent timeouts—even though they're actively using Populi at the time!
 There are a variety of things that could be causing this...

 Your browser is too new (unlikely)

 If you're one of those early-adopters of beta-status browsers, good for you!
 All the same, we develop Populi to work on currently-published browsers, and so we can't vouch for how the program performs on bleeding-edge, as-yet-unpublished browser versions.

 If you never update your browser, that could be the problem.
 This issue is most common with Internet Explorer and Firefox users (because upgrading is generally optional with those programs).
 Check your browser version, which you can find in the "About ____" screen of the program (usually under the Help menu).
 Check the Technical Requirements for supported browsers and make sure you're using the most current version!

 This is pretty common with Firefox users, and could potentially be an issue for Google Chrome users.
 Add-ons, if poorly-designed, can destabilize some of the background processes in Firefox that Populi relies on to function properly.
 To see if you're running any Add-ons, and to address this issue, go to the Firefox Tools menu, select Add-ons... and click Disable next to each Add-on.

 You are logged in as more than one user or in more than one browser